-A psychotherapist usually trains for longer than a counsellor and has a wider range of knowledge and skills which can help you explore the roots of problems and discover insights.
-A counsellor tends to focus on specific, present issues like bereavement or other losses, for example redundancy.
-I can offer both and often one leads naturally into he other.
+A psychotherapist trains for longer than a counsellor and as a result has a wider range of knowledge, skills and experience which can help you explore the roots of problems and discover insights.
+A counsellor tends to focus on specific, current issues like bereavement or other losses, for example redundancy.
+I offer both and often one leads naturally into the other.

 Specialisms:My practice brings me into contact with people who have many different and unique problems in their lives, and in addition I have particular experience in understanding of the following issues.

 Bereavement-The death of a family member or friend (however close or remote) or even a much-loved pet can have an enormous and sometimes unexpected impact.
 For some it may seem like your world has come to an end too and you are lost on the edge of an abyss yourself.
 Grief can make you think about your own mortality in a way you may not have thought before, and unexpected feelings like relief might be hard to admit and might even feel shameful or guilt-making.

 In a safe, non-judgemental place through counselling or psychotherapy you can make sense of things in whatever way feels natural to you, whether your loss was sudden or anticipated, natural, accidental, violent or through suicide.

 Work-related stress-Work-related experiences such as redundancy, bullying, burn-out, unemployment, career change, work-life imbalance and the importance of job satisfaction, all of which have an enormous impact on how we see ourselves and our place in the world.

 Working for a large or small organisation, for a family business or being self-employed or trying to find out what our calling is in life can bring up very complex dynamics and emotions which counselling or psychotherapy could help untangle.

 I provide counselling services to businesses under EAP (Employee Assistance Programmes) for staff referred by occupational health departments.